Kaiserkrow/Thesis-writing-101-102/README.md

 The **CNPGCEAP Management System** is a comprehensive web-based application developed to modernize and streamline the management of the Camarines Norte Provincial Government College Education Assistance Program.

-## Currently, the Community Affairs Office (CAO) manages educational assistance using manual, paper-based processes that are time-consuming, error-prone, and lack analytical capabilities.
+Currently, the Community Affairs Office (CAO) manages educational assistance using manual, paper-based processes that are time-consuming, error-prone, and lack analytical capabilities.
 Staff members spend days or weeks manually encoding student information, then re-encode the same data when preparing payroll and disbursement documents.

----

-**Academic Context:**
-This project is developed as part of the THS 101 (Thesis Writing 101) coursework by 4th-year Computer Science students at Mabini Colleges, Inc., in partnership with the Community Affairs Office of the Provincial Government of Camarines Norte.

 ---